Do I Need Life Insurance?

 Where can I buy life insurance?

 You can buy life insurance directly from an insurance company, through an independent broker, or an independent online broker.
 I do not recommend buying life insurance through a broker associated with a specific company life MetLife or John Hancock.
 These individuals may sell you on a policy that may not be right for you.
+They are required to provide you with insurance from their company which may be too expensive or not necessarily fit your needs.

 Where can I get life insurance quotes?